uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

 The [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/)
 (21st Century IDEA) requires all executive branch agencies to:

-- modernize their websites,
+- modernize their websites
-- digitize services and forms,
+- digitize services and forms
-- accelerate use of e-signatures,
+- accelerate use of e-signatures
-- improve customer experience, and
+- improve customer experience
-- standardize and transition to centralized shared services.
+- standardize and transition to centralized shared services

 It also requires agencies to comply with [website standards](https://designsystem.digital.gov/website-standards/) to improve federal websites and digital services.